buithanhlongcb/ETL_Crypto_Data-Binance_API/README.md

 Bonus step: I initially thought it would be interesting to build a model to forecast BTC price and become wealthy, but after spending 3 days trying to figure out how to build a model that runs on streaming , I realized the not fun.
 - Build SARIMA online-learning model (but it's so bad :D)

 **Warning: This article is for educational purposes only.
-Please do not follow it!!!(I think you are crazy to follow terrify model like this repo)**
+Please do not follow it!!!**

 ## Work-flow